massalabs/massa-sc-toolkit/packages/sc-project-initializer/commands/init/README.md

 You now have your own AssemblyScript project setup, with Massa's sdk installed.

-You can now run `npm run build` to compile your AssemblyScript files.

-By default it will build all files in `assembly/contracts` directory.

-To use libraries as `massa-as-sdk` and `@massalabs/as` you need to import the required function, for instance :
+To use libraries as `@massalabs/massa-as-sdk` and `@massalabs/as` you need to import the required function, for instance :

 ```jsx
 import { generateEvent } from "@massalabs/massa-as-sdk";